Canada - Australia Relations

 The foreign affairs departments of Canada and Australia exchange officers for professional development purposes, and similar exchange agreements exist between other government departments.

 Canada’s commercial relationship with Australia is strong and diversified.
-In 2017, two-way merchandise trade between Canada and Australia remained stable at $3.9 billion.
-Canadian exports were valued at $2 billion and largely composed of value-added products, such as agricultural goods (e.g. frozen pork, vegetable oils and whiskey), aerospace products, industrial machinery and information communications technologies.
-Imports were valued at $1.9 billion and included chemical products, agricultural goods (e.g. wine, frozen beef and sheep meat), precious metals, medical devices and industrial machinery.
-Bilateral services trade was valued at about $2.9 billion, with Canadian exports accounting for approximately $1.8 billion of that total.
+In 2018, two-way merchandise trade between Canada and Australia remained stable at $4.1 billion.
+Canadian exports were valued at $2.0 billion and largely composed of value-added products such as machinery, aircraft and parts, electrical and electronic machinery and equipment, motor vehicles and parts, and scientific and precision instruments.
+Imports were valued at $2.1 billion and included inorganic chemicals, meat, beverages, precision and technical instruments and machinery.
+Bilateral services trade in 2018 was valued at about $2.7 billion, with Canadian exports accounting for approximately $1.6 billion of that total.

-In addition to traditional sectors, such as mining and transportation, the infrastructure sector offers significant opportunities for Canadian businesses.
-The Australian Trade and Investment Commission is anticipating overall capital expenditures of up to $125 billion in greenfield and brownfield projects until 2019 to 2020, resulting in major opportunities for Canadian tier one engineering, procurement, and construction management companies, and tier two and three equipment and service providers.
+In addition to traditional sectors such as mining and transportation, there are significant opportunities offered in the infrastructure sector for Canadian businesses.
+The Australian Trade and Investment Commission (Austrade) is anticipating overall capital expenditures of up to $125 billion in greenfield and brownfield projects until 2019-2020, resulting in major opportunities for Canadian tier 1 engineering, procurement, and construction management companies, and tier 2 and 3 equipment and service providers.

-At the end of 2017, Statistics Canada valued two-way direct investment between Canada and Australia at $39.3 billion, with Canadian direct investment in Australia amounting to $27.8 billion and Australian direct investment in Canada increasing to $11.5 billion.
-Australia is the eighth-largest global destination for Canadian direct investment abroad and is by far the largest destination in the Asia-Pacific region.
+At the end of 2018, two-way direct investment between Canada and Australia was at $40.9 billion, with Canadian direct investment in Australia amounting to $31.2 billion and Australian direct investment in Canada at $9.7 billion.
+Australia is the eighth largest global destination for Canadian direct investment abroad and the largest destination in Asia and Oceania.
 With its strong focus on Asia and its favourable business climate, Australia is seen by many Canadian companies as a good springboard to the booming Southeast Asian region.
-Australia ranked as Canada’s 12th-largest source of foreign direct investment in 2017, and fourth-largest source from Asia after Japan, China and Hong Kong.
-Australian companies employ approximately 20,000 people in Canada, with energy as the most important sector.
+Australia ranked as Canada’s 13th largest source of FDI in 2018 and 4th largest source from Asia after Japan, Hong Kong and China.
+The energy sector is the most important sector.

 The Canada-Australia Consular Services Sharing Agreement allows Canadians to receive consular services from Australian officials in a number of countries where Canada does not have an office, and vice versa.
 Furthermore, Canada and Australia share diplomatic facilities, including the Canadian embassy in Kyiv, where Australia has been provided space, and the Australian embassy in Laos, where Canada has a diplomatic office.